 Laws in this marital rape state require that force or threats must take place.
 If the sexual activity does not involve force, this state doesn’t consider it rape.

 This state makes provisions for cases in which a rape involves drugging.
 It also takes cases based on either actual force or threat of force.
 Marital rape cases, however, only take the same precedence as non-marital ones if the two people don’t live together.

 An overpowering force or violence seems to remain the main premise of Oklahoma rape.
 Some confusion lies within laws that define rape as non-consensual intercourse with a person who is not a spouse.

 Legislation in this state specifically points to the victim not being a spouse.
 Apparently, one person married to another can still violate a drugged person.

 This state treats marital rape as a “lesser crime” than non-spousal rape.
-Perpetrators might face 10 less years if married to their partner than if not married to that person.
+Perpetrators might face 10 fewer years if married to their partner than if not married to that person.

 Perpetrators apparently have the chance to receive counseling.
-If they do, participating in therapy sessions acts as a replacement to punishments.
+If they do, participating in therapy sessions acts as a replacement for punishments.
 This reportedly puts victims in danger.